How Savant Communicates With External Video Sources

 Parameters:

-• DIR_LOCATION: a location to write files to; can be a plain location or a pattern; supported substitution parameters are %source_id and %src_filename;
+• FILENAME_PATTERN: a filesystem pattern to write files to; can be a plain location or a pattern; supported substitution parameters are %source_id, %src_filename, and %chunk_idx;

 • CHUNK_SIZE: a chunk size in a number of frames; the stream is split into chunks and is written to separate folders with consecutive numbering; default is 10000; a value of 0 disables chunking, resulting in a continuous stream of frames by source_id;